 Top of the range (£75-£150) Examples

-Some of the most popular shoes in this price range are listed and reviewed below:
+Some of the most popular shoes in this price range are listed below:

 Other good brands to look at more for off-road running than classes